dappierto/ramp-dummy-app/README.md

 # Ramp Dummy App

-A Next.js application for managing Ramp API integrations and project approvals.
+A Next.js application that allows users to connect their existing Ramp accounts.

 ## For Users

-To use this application, you only need to:
+To use this application, simply:

-1. Log into the application with your credentials
+1. Click "Connect Ramp Account"
-2. Click "Connect Ramp Account" when you want to link your Ramp account
+2. Log in to your existing Ramp account when prompted
-3. Authorize the application on Ramp's secure login page
+3. Authorize the connection

-No API credentials or technical setup is required for users.
+That's it!
+No API credentials or technical setup needed - just your regular Ramp login.

-## For Administrators
+## For Application Provider

-Before deploying the application, the server administrator must:
+These steps are only for setting up the application itself:

-1. **Configure Ramp API Access**
+1. **Set Up Ramp Developer Account** (One-time setup)
-   - Sign up for a Ramp developer account at [Ramp Developer Portal](https://developers.ramp.com)
+   - Sign up as a Ramp developer at [Ramp Developer Portal](https://developers.ramp.com)
-   - Create a new application to get the application's CLIENT_ID and CLIENT_SECRET
+   - Create an application to get the application's credentials
-   - These credentials are for server configuration only and are never exposed to users
+   - These credentials are only for the application server

-2. **Set Environment Variables**
+2. **Configure Server**
    Create a `.env` file in the root directory with:
    ```
    DATABASE_URL="file:./dev.db"
-   RAMP_CLIENT_ID=your_ramp_client_id_here
+   RAMP_CLIENT_ID=your_application_client_id
-   RAMP_CLIENT_SECRET=your_ramp_client_secret_here
+   RAMP_CLIENT_SECRET=your_application_client_secret
    ```

 3. **Initialize Database**